b0ssk/Tools-n-Things/FramesToVideo/readme.txt

 a named directory based on the file name.

 Dependancies: ffmpeg linked into your system path so the script can find it easily.
+Filename should be 4 digit padded, but can alter in the script, and should have the name and padding deliminated by an _ as an example animTest_0001.jpg